Arize-ai/openinference/python/examples/llama-index/backend/README.md

 ## Getting Started

-First, setup the environment:
+First, setup the environment with poetry:

 ```
 poetry install
 poetry shell
 ```

-By default, we use the OpenAI LLM (though you can customize, see `app/context.py`).
-As a result you need to specify an `OPENAI_API_KEY` in an .env file in this directory.
+By default, we use the OpenAI LLM (though you can customize, see `app/settings.py`).
+As a result, you need to specify an `OPENAI_API_KEY` in an .env file in this directory.

 Example `.env` file: